Guusvanmeerveld/Magister-Auto-Login/README.md

 ## License

-This project is licensed under the CC BY-SA 3.0 NL License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details.